Skills for working with BPD 101: An Introduction to BPD

 It will particularly suit those in NFP’s, community-based outreach services, community organisations, and those working with specific groups including young people or people with comorbid substance use.

-If you do not have sufficient numbers within your team, you could open the training up either to other Branch’s of your organisation or other region-based community agencies you work with.
+If you do not have sufficient numbers within your team, we recommend you consider opening the training up either to other Branch’s of your organisation or other region-based community agencies you work with.
 We have worked with many organisations this has worked well for - contact us for further information.

 2nd workshop - Skills for working with BPD 201: A more in-depth look into BPD